openyurtio/openyurt/docs/proposals/20230715-improve-yurthub-cache.md

 	// If the key does not exist in the store, ErrStorageNotFound will be returned.
 	// If rv is staler than what is in the store, ErrUpdateConflict will be returned.
 	Update(key Key, contents []byte, rv uint64) ([]byte, error)

 	// Delete will delete the content of key in the store.
 	// The key must indicate a specific resource.
 	// If key is empty, ErrKeyIsEmpty will be returned.
 	Delete(key Key) error

     // KeyFunc will generate the key used by this store.
 	// info contains necessary info to generate the key for the object.
 How to use this info
 	// to generate the key depends on the implementation of storage.
 	KeyFunc(info KeyBuildInfo) (Key, error)

-    // ListKey will retrieve all keys whose have the prefix of rootKey.
-    // The key must indicate a specific component.
-    // If key is empty, ErrKeyIsEmpty will be returned.
-    ListKey(key Key) ([]Key, error)
 }
 ```

 #### storageWrapper